nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Quick start

-:exclamation:Ensure you have Java `17` or above installed in your Computer.
+:exclamation: Ensure you have Java `17` or above installed in your Computer.

 <div class="alert alert-primary">
   <p>:question: What is my Java's version?</p>